MightyPork/sdscp/README.md

 That means that macro is not defined above it's `#define` directive, and it is defined all the way below it.
 Included files can see all already defined macros.

+However, once the files are connected, the definition order no longer matters.

+If you re-define a macro, the later definition will have effect (that is, until macro overloading is implemented)

-This can be used for the Include Guards:
+The linear nature of the concatenation phase can be used to make so Include Guards:

 ```c
 #ifndef UTILS_INCLUDED